senalbulumulle/dotfiles/README.md

 - Senal is finally deciding to remake his i3 config eyecandy for once, since all this time, Senal's i3wm config is just stock and just minimal

+- Senal's dotfiles will be eventually be automated using
+	- GNU stow
+	- YADM